MicrosoftDocs/security/compass/human-operated-ransomware.md

 ![The impact and likelihood that human-operated ransomeware attacks will continue](media/ransomware-extortion-based-attack.png)

-To provide the best protection against any kind of ransomware attack, Microsoft recommends that you:
+To provide the best protection against ransomware attacks, Microsoft recommends that at a minimum you:

 1. Use an effective email filtering solution